2gukhyeon/KnowProxy/README.md

 # KnowProxy: Adapting Large Language Models by Knowledge-guided Proxy

-We will release the code shortly after it has been organized.
+We are currently refining and organizing the codebase, and will release the cleaned version soon.

+## News
+🎉 KnowProxy has been accepted to ICLR 2026!